shishir-kurhade/sentinel-oss-mcp/README.md

 # Sentinel MCP - AI Security Proxy

-As AI agents become a part of our daily work, we face a new challenge: how do we keep them safe without breaking the bank or slowing them down? **Sentinel MCP** is a standalone security proxy designed to defend AI systems against sophisticated attacks while keeping costs low.
+As AI agents become a part of daily workflows, maintaining safety without increasing latency or cost is a key challenge. **Sentinel MCP** is a standalone security proxy designed to defend AI systems against sophisticated attacks while prioritizing resource efficiency.

 ## The "Waterfall" Defense

-Most security filters are either too simple or too expensive.
-Sentinel uses a "Waterfall" approach to get the best of both worlds:
+Maintaining robust security usually requires a trade-off between speed and cost.
+Sentinel uses a "Waterfall" approach to balance these needs:

 ```mermaid
 graph TD